Trump urges farmers to sign up for coronavirus relief

 FRESNO, Calif.
-(KSEE) — The pandemic is hitting different forms of local agriculture in different ways, and $16 billion in federal coronavirus relief money is nearly ready for distribution to farmers and ranchers.
+(KGPE) — The pandemic is hitting different forms of local agriculture in different ways, and $16 billion in federal coronavirus relief money is nearly ready for distribution to farmers and ranchers.

 Annie AcMoody, Director of Economic Analysis for Western United Dairies says dairies are especially hard-hit, “Cheese production that was going to restaurants now had nowhere to go so it got stuck and created bottlenecks at warehouses and that ultimately went back to the farm.”